allegro/allegro.tech/_posts/2020-10-12-bigdata-marketing.md

 to handle such traffic.

-Moreover, being a constant listener to all events emitted in our platform and sending them instantly to a various partners’ APIs brings no benefits in terms of data freshness.
+Moreover, being a constant listener to all events emitted in our platform and sending them instantly to various partners’ APIs brings no benefits in terms of data freshness.
 This is due to the fact that updates are not applied immediately by partners’ sides - even though the latency is lower than in the XML solution, it still occurs and can take up to a couple of hours.

-We decided that we can start with taking data from offers' aggregate built for file based feeds.
+We decided that we can start with taking data from offers' aggregate built for file-based feeds.
 We didn’t want to send all offers that should be integrated with a partner at every job’s run because in most cases we would generate redundant events.
-Some offers didn’t change between two successive runs at all, some of them were newly added or removed from the feed but in most cases they had only partial updates e.g. price change.
+Some offers didn’t change between two successive runs at all, some of them were newly added or removed from the feed, but in most cases they had only partial updates e.g. price change.
 So we had the idea of **sending just the difference between the previous and current event feed state**.
 How?
 Here’s a simplified version of algorithm for this approach: